SamMobile has affiliate and sponsored partnerships. If you buy something through one of these links, we may earn a commission.

 Smartwatches

 Samsung has been launching at least one new smartwatch every year for several years now.
-The company most recently shook up its smartwatch lineup by ditching Tizen and adopting the Android-based Wear OS.
+The company shook up its smartwatch lineup by ditching Tizen and adopting the Android-based Wear OS.
 The most recent smartwatches from Samsung are listed below.

 Galaxy Watch / Galaxy Watch Active